 Mending Kids: Why We Are Involved

-By serving the medical community, we at Professional Transition Strategies understand the value doctors and dentists provide their communities.
-When we decided to become a Social Impact company, we considered multiple charities to align ourselves with.
+By serving the medical community, we at Professional Transition Strategies (PTS) understand the value doctors and dentists provide to their communities.
+When we decided to become a social impact company, we considered multiple charities to align ourselves with.
 Ultimately, we chose Mending Kids.

-“The vibrant history of Mending Kids began in the mid-80s when the adopted daughter of founder Cris Embleton passed away just prior to her first birthday, when $5 of medicine would have saved her life.
-Cris set out to make sure other families wouldn’t suffer as hers had, and that children around the world would have access to life-saving surgeries and medical care,” Mending Kids says.
+“The vibrant history of Mending Kids began in the mid-’80s when the adopted daughter of founder Cris Embleton passed away just prior to her first birthday, when $5 of medicine would have saved her life.
+Cris set out to make sure other families wouldn’t suffer as hers had and that children around the world would have access to life-saving surgeries and medical care,” Mending Kids said.

-What is fairly unique about Mending Kids is that they accept not only monetary donations, but also supplies such as diapers, crayons, toys, clothes, etc. The organization also allows Doctors to donate their time to travel and perform life-saving surgeries to those in need.
+What is fairly unique about Mending Kids is that they accept not only monetary donations, but also supplies, such as diapers, crayons, toys and clothes.
+The organization also allows doctors to donate their time to travel and perform life-saving surgeries to those in need.
 In addition to performing the surgeries, they also train local doctors through partnerships and resource sharing.
 This gives doctors knowledge for the future.

 There is no foreseeable end to our involvement with Mending Kids.
 We feel that giving back to this organization is one of the most important things we do.

 You can learn more about our involvement with Mending Kids here.